mem48/geocompr/main.md

 While all these are still available on CRAN, **spatstat** stands out among them, as it remains dominant in the field of spatial point pattern analysis [@baddeley_spatial_2015].

 The subsequent issue of R News also put spatial packages in the spotlight, with an introduction **splancs** and commentary on future prospects [@bivand_more_2001].
 Notably, the paper mentions the need for standardization of spatial interfaces, efficient mechanisms for exchanging data with GIS, and handling of spatial metadata such as coordinate reference systems (CRS).
-Two packages for testing for spatial autocorrelation were mentioned; they were subsequently folded into **spdep** [@R-spdep].
+Two packages for testing for spatial autocorrelation were mentioned; they were subsequently folded into **spdep** [@bivand_spdep:_2017].

-A package not mentioned in these overviews was **maptools** [@R-maptools], initially containing a wrapper for shapelib written by Nicholas Lewin-Koh permitting the reading of ESRI Shapefiles into nested lists.
+A package not mentioned in these overviews was **maptools** [@bivand_maptools:_2017], initially containing a wrapper for shapelib written by Nicholas Lewin-Koh permitting the reading of ESRI Shapefiles into nested lists.
 An obsolete S3 class called "Map" was used to contain a geometry nested list and a data.frame, but work on the class representation in **maptools** fed directly into **sp** before **sp** was published on CRAN.

 Two years later an extended review of spatial packages was published [@hornik_approaches_2003].
 Around this time the development of R's spatial capabilities started to be augmented with links to external libraries, especially GDAL) and PROJ.4, which facilitate geographic data I/O (covered in chapter \@ref(read-write)) CRS transformations respectively.